vifon/zsh-image-extension/README.md

 variable).
 Press any key to hide the previews.

 There is a simple config on top of the `image-preview` script, so you can adjust it for your screen size.
-The default works well for 1680x1050.
+The default was set for 1680x1050, feel free to change it.

 INSTALLATION
 ============